Variegation

-Variegation is the appearance of differently coloured zones in the leaves and sometimes the stems and fruit of plants.
-Species with variegated individuals are sometimes found in the understory of tropical rainforests, and this habitat is the source of a number of variegated houseplants.
-Variegation is caused by mutations that affect chlorophyll production or by viruses, such as mosaic viruses, which have been studied by scientists.
-The striking look of variegated plants is desired by many gardeners, and some have deliberately tried to induce it for aesthetic purposes.
-There are a number of gardening books about variegated plants, and some gardening societies specialize in them.
+Variegation is the appearance of differently coloured zones in the foliage, flowers, and sometimes the stems and fruit of plants, granting a speckled, striped, or patchy appearance.
+The colors of the patches themselves vary from a slightly lighter shade of the natural coloration to yellow, to white, or other colors entirely such as red and pink.
+This is caused by varying levels and types of pigment, such as chlorophyll in leaves.
+Variegation can be caused by genetic mutations affecting pigment production, or by viral infections such as those resulting from mosaic viruses.
+Many plants are also naturally variegated, such as Goeppertia insignis.
+Most of these are herbaceous or climbing plants, and are most often species native to tropical rainforests.

+Many species which are normally non-variegated are known to display variegation.
+Their appearance is desirable to enthusiasts, and many such plants are propagated and sold as unique cultivars.
+However, in individuals where the variegation occurs in normally-photosynthetic cells, the lack of functioning chloroplasts can slow growth rate.
+Conversely, naturally-variegated plants derive benefits from their appearance, such as improved photosynthetic efficiency in low-light conditions and herbivore deterrence.

-The term is also sometimes used to refer to colour zonation in flowers, minerals, and the skin, fur, feathers or scales of animals.
+The term is also sometimes used to refer to colour zonation in minerals and the integument of animals.

 Causes

 Chimeral

-Plants that are chimeras contain tissues with more than one genotype.
+Chimeric plants contain tissues with more than one genotype.
 A variegated chimera contains some tissues that produce chlorophyll and other tissues which do not.
 Because the variegation is due to the presence of two kinds of plant tissue, propagating the plant must be by a vegetative method of propagation that preserves both types of tissue in relation to each other.
 Typically, stem cuttings, bud and stem grafting, and other propagation methods that results in growth from leaf axil buds will preserve variegation.
 Cuttings with complete variegation may be difficult, if not impossible, to propagate.
 Root cuttings will not usually preserve variegation, since the new stem tissue is derived from a particular tissue type within the root.

+Structural

-Some variegation is due to visual effects caused by reflection of light from the leaf surface.
+Some variegation is caused by structural color, not pigment; the microscopic structure of the plant itself reflects light to produce varying colors.
 This can happen when an air layer is located just under the epidermis resulting in a white or silvery reflection.
 It is sometimes called blister variegation.
-Pilea cadierei (aluminum plant) is an example of a house plant that shows this effect.
+Pilea cadierei (aluminum plant) shows this effect.
 Leaves of most Cyclamen species show such patterned variegation, varying between plants, but consistent within each plant.

-Another type of reflective variegation is caused by hairs on parts of the leaf, which may be coloured differently from the leaf.
-This is found in various Begonia species and garden hybrids.
+The presence of hairs on leaves, which may be coloured differently from the leaf itself, can also produce variable coloration.
+This is found in various Begonia species and their hybrids.

 Sometimes venal variegation occurs – the veins of the leaf are picked out in white or yellow.
 This is due to lack of green tissue above the veins.
 It can be seen in some aroids.
 The blessed milk thistle, Silybum marianum, is a plant in which another type of venal variegation occurs, but in this case it is due to a blister variegation occurring along the veins.